vergara/indexeddb-promised/README.md

 Returns a promise resolved with *null*.

 ###indexeddb.objectStore.put(record\[, key\])
-Similar as *add()*, but replaces existing records.
+Similar to *add()*, but replaces existing records.
 The *key* parameter is not required if keyPath key type is used and the record has the property used as keyPath populated.

 ###indexeddb.objectStore.getAll()
 Returns a promise for an array with all values from all records.